a-norcliffe/torch_gq_adjoint/README.md

 ### Plotting Code
 For the users benefit we have included the plotting code we used to generate the plots in the paper.
 However, this was not written with the intention of being used by others, so it is not well documented and may be difficult to use.
-We have not tested it since writing the paper.
+We have not tested it extensively since writing the paper.